Shubhi1704/trendytrove/README.md

 **Technologies Used**

 - React : For building the user interface.
-- CSS : For styling and responsive design.
+- CSS : For styling.

 **Future Enhancements**